 Numerous public access areas, large areas of protected open space, and attractive public beaches are distributed across over 55 miles of coastline with virtually no public transit available, making automobiles the primary means of transportation for visitors to the coast.
-This dependency on automobile transportation, combined with limited parking, results in congestion and lack of adequate parking on the shoulder of the road, especially during weekends and holidays.
+This dependency on automobile transportation, combined with limited parking, results in congestion and lack of adequate parking, especially during weekends and holidays.